What is guerilla marketing?

 Guerilla marketing is a form of promotion that employs uncoventional means in order to draw attention to a product or service.
 It was popularized in the 2007 book Guerilla Marketing by Jay Levinson.
 Aims typically are to raise awareness, for example, to create memorable interaction, and perhaps also a social media buzz, beyond expectations of conventional media.

 The Rijksmuseum in Amsterdam, Netherlands, one of the world’s most wonderful museums had an idea.

-To celebrate the reopening of our museum, let’s bring the art to the people and then, hopefully, they will come to see more – at the art gallery.
+To celebrate the reopening of our museum, they thought let’s bring the art to the people.
+Then, hopefully, they will come to see more at the art gallery.

 They took one of Rembrandt’s most famous paintings ‘The Night Watch’ (1), brought to life the characters in it, and then placed them in a busy mall in Breda.
 The rest you can see for yourself!

 Great marketing usually just requires a great idea!